kelvins/logo-bot/README.md

 Just change the paths to the project location on your computer.

+To stop the bot just type 'q' or 'quit' and press Enter/Return.

 ## Command to run the tests

+The following command can be used to run the tests:

 ```
 python -m unittest discover -s /Users/kelvinsp/Github/logo-bot/tests/ -p '*_test.py'